 Standard margins for beverage packages

-Beverages traditionally have higher margins than food.
-For packages you can expect:
+Beverages traditionally deliver higher margins than food.
+For packages you should target:

 - Wine with menu: 65-75% margin